Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Another victim of the megastar teammate.

 Dennis Johnson was an impact player from his rookie to 14th and final year in the league.
-Named a 5x All-Star, Johnson won three NBA titles with the Supersonics (1979) and Celtics (1984, 1986) before retiring.
+Named a 5-time All-Star, Johnson won three NBA titles with the Supersonics (1979) and Celtics (1984, 1986) before retiring.

 Despite his No. 3 hanging up in the rafters of Boston, too many people remember the supreme talent as “one of Larry Bird’s teammates.”

+But Bird often said that DJ was the best teammate he had in his career.
+That is some high praise.
 Johnson played his final game in 1990 before taking up a variety of head and assistant coaching roles for the NBA and NBADL (now NBA G League).

 On February 22, 2007, Johnson was coaching an Austin Toros (now Spurs) practice when a heart attack unexpectedly took his life at age 52.